imchocomint/paperlike/README.md

 The software defaults to rendering by CPU.
 External arguments is needed to use the GPU (see below).

-There is a demo video on the /demo-files/ directory.
-You can try with it.
-If your PC is capable enough, use the 4K video.
-The GIF file is for debugging branch only.
+There are demo files on the /demo-files/ directory.
+You can try them.

 ## Launch arguments
 `